 - Heat an 8-inch cast iron skillet or baking pan with the sugar over low heat until it melts and caramelizes.
 Remove from heat and reserve.

-- With the back of a spoon or a spatula, spread the almond cream evenly on top.
+- Spread the almond cream evenly on top with the back of a spoon or a spatula.
 Scatter raspberries and carefully roll into a log.